 303-862-9457

-Named for a place in Pueblo with its own creepy past, this concept from the team behind Edgewater bar the Electric Cure is filled to the brim with ghosts and ghouls, playing up the building's history, which includes stories of a ghost named Lydia that haunts the place.
+Named for a place in Pueblo with its own creepy past, this concept from the team behind the Electric Cure is filled to the brim with ghouls playing up the building's history, which includes stories of a ghost named Lydia that haunts the place.
 This is no pop-up, though: Honor Farm's decor is permanent.
+But it ups the fright factor during October with a special cocktail menu and themed shows on weekends.
 The mezzanine level of the space is also home to Hell or High Water, a tiki bar with a gay pirate ship theme.

 The Mansion on Colfax